Alaska Road Trip: Scenic Ferry Ride on the Alaska Marine Highway to Whittier

 Alaska Marine Highway, Whittier 18

-Two hours later, the car drove over the railway bridge to the pier and arrived at the destination, Valdez.
+Two hours later, after crossing a railway bridge and driving onto the dock, we arrived at our destination, Valdez.

 Further reading